mtolly/onyx/haskell/README.md

 So these are likely the minimum supported versions of each OS.

-Creating RB3 or RB2 CON files requires running an embedded copy of Magma v2.
+By default, an embedded copy of Magma v2 is used to generate RB3 or RB2 files.
 This requires the Visual C++ runtime, and if on Mac or Linux, Wine.

   * On Mac, you can use the official installer, or you can use Homebrew (`brew install wine`).

     However, macOS Catalina (10.15) does not support running Magma in Wine due to its lack of support for 32-bit programs.
-For this reason, I recommend Mac users stay on Mojave or earlier if you wish to create Rock Band CON files until a solution is found.
+To produce Rock Band files on this OS you'll need to turn Magma compilation off.

+  * To bypass Magma compilation, go to `Edit > Preferences` in the top menu, and change the Magma selection to an option other than "Magma required".
+Please make sure and test any resulting files!
+If you're on Windows I recommend leaving it on "Magma optional", so you can see any error messages; they'll be converted to warnings and you'll still get the resulting song file.

 The Linux build is produced via an Ubuntu 14.04 Docker container, and should work on most any modern distribution.
 Older distributions might require